Jaseci-Labs/jaseci/docs/docs/getting-started/set-up-editor.md

 ---

 # Setting up Code Editor
-Visual Studio code is a ppular IDE used by developers of all operating systems.
+Visual Studio code is a popular IDE used by developers of all operating systems.
 This IDE comes with a Jac extension to aid in your coding Journey.

 1. If you already have VS code installed move to step 3.
 Download Visual Studio code by selecting [here](https://code.visualstudio.com/)